bmc/mc-endless-dispenser/README.md

     $ cp mclib*.jar $WORLD/lib/mclib.jar
     $ cp scala-minecraft-plugin-api*.jar EndlessDispenser.jar $WORLD/plugins

+This plugin also relies on the [Vault][] plugin; you will need to install Vault separately.

-Then, restart or reload your Bukkit server.
+Then, restart or reload your server.

 # Plugin Configuration